- Academics

 National Search Engines for Scholarships:

-Financial Aid - FAFSA/CADAA/Cal Grant
+Financial Aid - FAFSA/CADAA/Cal Grant:

 The Free Application for Federal Student Assistance (FAFSA) is one application for federal loans, federal grants, state grants, and work study.
 The FAFSA application is FREE and can be found at www.studentaid.gov.
-Don’t decide in advance that your family earns too much to be eligible for financial assistance.NEW REQUIREMENT FOR ALL SENIORS - AB469 - Due March 2, 2024
+Don’t decide in advance that your family earns too much to be eligible for financial assistance.REQUIREMENT FOR ALL SENIORS - AB469 - Due March 2, 2026

 The new AB469 legislation requires all California seniors to complete ONE of the following before the end of their senior year: